-Stage one - informal complaint
+Stage one - informal concern

-An informal complaint may be made in person, by telephone or in writing; however, it is preferred that initial, informal complaints are made via an in-person meeting.
+An informal concern may be made in person, by telephone or in writing; however, it is preferred that initial, informal concerns are made via an in-person meeting.

-Where a complaint has been made about a member of staff, the complainant can discuss the concern with the headteacher, or a person delegated to hear the complaint on their behalf, to seek support.
-If the concern is about the headteacher, the chair of the LGB should be informed and will need to handle the complaint.
+Where a concern has been raised about a member of staff, the complainant can discuss the concern with the headteacher, or a person delegated to hear the concern on their behalf, to seek support.
+If the concern is about the headteacher, the chair of the LGB should be informed and will need to handle the concern.

-Within 10 school days of notification of the complaint, the complainant and the relevant member of staff should discuss the issue in a respectful and informal manner to seek a mutual resolution.
+Within 10 school days of notification of the concern, the complainant and the relevant member of staff should discuss the issue in a respectful and informal manner to seek a mutual resolution.

-At this initial communication stage of the complaint, the complainant will be asked for their input as to what they believe may resolve the issue about which the complaint has been made to avoid further escalation where possible.
+At this initial communication stage of the concern, the complainant will be asked for their input as to what they believe may resolve the issue about which the concern has been made to avoid further escalation where possible.